nire0510/imagenie/README.md

   * `intY` {integer: 0<} - Y coordinate where to start clipping
   * `intWidth` {integer: 0<} - How many pixels to take horizontally
   * `intHeight` {integer: 0<} - How many pixels to take vertically

+### Miscellaneous
+In this section you can find additional methods:
+* **`export()`** - Opens new browser tabs, one per input image, which display the image after applying formatting.
+* **`ready()`** - This methods acts like a promise, which expects 2 methods: a success callback in case all input images loaded successfully and an error callback in case at least one of the images failed to load.
+  This methods becomes handy especially when loading images